aflyhorse/arvados-systemd-scripts/README.md

 #### Notice

 * This set of scripts has got rid of the [RVM](https://rvm.io/).
 RVM is a great tool for Ruby version control, but since this project is package-oriented, using RVM is not a good practice.
-Ruby 2.1.5 (the current version used by Arvados) should be included in repository as a dependency, but not an unpackaged RVM Ruby.
+Ruby 2.1.5 (the current version used by Arvados) should be included in repository as a dependency.

 * The default target of this script is Debian system.
-You need to change some redistribution-related path in Unit files, see belowing.
+You need to change some redistribution-related path in unit files (see belowing).
 Automatic switching script is under development.

 #### ```system``` directory

 ##### System Administrators

-Put the service files in ```/etc/systemd/system```.
+Put the service files in ```/etc/systemd/system/```.

 ##### Packagers